shivannis/xandr-docs-public/xandr-docs/articles/invest/activate-nielsen-digital-ad-ratings-for-a-line-item.md

 ---
 title: Activate Nielsen Digital Ad Ratings for a Line Item
-description: In this module, learn how to activate Nielsen Digital Ad Ratings (DAR) for your augmented line item.
+description: In this article, learn how to activate Nielsen Digital Ad Ratings (DAR) for your augmented line item.
 ---

 # Activate Nielsen Digital Ad Ratings for a line item